ethereum-oasis-op/baseline-standard/DLT/baseline-dlt-v1.0-psd01.md

 **[R21]**	If the DLT utilized in a BPI is eventually consistent (as defined in section 7), data committed to the state of the DLT MUST NOT be alterable after the DLT state has been final-ized (as defined in section 7).

-Besides data integrity, the notion of censorship-resistance, or the inability of anyone participant in a DLT to stop any other participant’s transaction to be eventually included in the DLT state, is another key feature of typical DLTs.
+Besides data integrity, the notion of censorshipresistance, or the inability of anyone participant in a DLT to stop any other participant’s transaction to be eventually included in the DLT state, is another key feature of typical DLTs.
 It conveys the concept of a network without a central authority that can stop things from happening at will.
 This can be formalized as follows.

 **[R22]**	The DLT utilized in a BPI MUST guarantee that a transaction compliant with the DLT protocol rules is eventually included in the state of the DLT, if the security assumptions of the utilized consensus protocol remain valid during transaction processing (see section 6 for details on the security assumptions of consensus algorithms).

-The reason why the reference to the consensus algorithm is important is as follows: To guaran-tee processing of a transaction, one needs only one honest DLT node in the network.
+The reason why the reference to the consensus algorithm is important is as follows: To guarantee processing of a transaction, one needs only one honest DLT node in the network.
 However, this is not sufficient to guarantee consensus.
 Therefore, and to include a submitted transaction in the DLT state, there needs to be an honest majority of DLT nodes to reach consensus on the submitted transaction.

 # 10. Integration Capabilities with External Systems